 Percentage of Gen Y residents: 21.7%

-Charlotte has seen explosive growth over the last 20 years, and is now the second-largest banking center in the country (after New York).
+has seen explosive growth over the last 20 years, and is now the second-largest banking center in the country (after ).
 The city took it on the chin in the 2008-2009 meltdown, but it should offer lots of entry-level jobs for college graduates as the financial sector recovers.
 Despite the towering new skyscrapers, and a vibrant Uptown district, it's still possible to live comfortably here on a tight budget.

 PROS: A cost of living that skews well below the national average, reasonable rents, a bustling downtown still being developed, high-paying advancement opportunities in the financial sector